 When the COVID-19 pandemic hit, many people were forced to work from their homes for the first time ever.
 The situation was extreme as most of them didn’t have properly set up home offices and adequate equipment.
 On top of that, they had to deal with their kids and spouses at home, too.

-While getting ready to write this book I was asking many business owners about their experience.
+While preparing to write this book I asked many business owners about their experience.
 I wanted to know what worked, what didn’t and what was their biggest surprise.

 And you know what?
 They were positively surprised that people were working at all!
 Better yet, that they were not working less than in their offices!

 What a monumental discovery.
 People are actually working.
 Against all odds.
 Of course they are.
-That’s why putting all these systems to control remote workers are so preposterous.
+That’s why putting all these systems in place to control remote workers is so preposterous.

 Remote workers are working too much, not too little.

 That’s why in the previous chapters of this book I raised the issues of letting people have flexible working hours and giving them perks that help them have a life outside of work.